My lord cut off his screech and rose from the table, softening his look and bowing his head.

 Item: I learnt that there be two sorts of marks.
 The mark you make by raising your tail, and the mark you scratch with a pen.
 Though I think the former has more power to it.

 Item: I learnt that there be two sorts of coats.
-The coat that covers you, and the coat that is drawn, and to have the latter is a greater distinction than being born in a stable.
+The coat that covers you, and the coat that is drawn.
+To have the latter is a greater distinction than being born in a stable.

 I bethought me of the kitchen where all go to gather newes, though last time I went there I had a sharp lesson.

-I had oft seen him in the stable, and he always spake fair words to the horses and us cats.
+I had seen that man in the stable many a time.
+He always spake fair words to the horses and to us cats.
 I feared him not.

 You may guess what happened next.

 Then the man sayt, “I’d gladly trade mine for a life as soft as the one you lead.
 I pray you, little Gib, don’t give me unkind looks.”

 The cook laughed and set me down, and I made off as quick as my trembling legs did allow, vowing never to return.